creare-com/podpac/doc/source/developer/specs/nodes.md

     >>> node.initialize_output_array().dims
     ('lon', 'lat')
     ```
-* If the underlying Node has dimensions not in the request, an exception is raised
+* If the underlying Node has unstacked dimensions not in the request, an exception is raised
     * eg. Node has `['lat', 'lon', 'time']` dimensions, but coordinates only have `['time']`
     ```python
     >>> node.native_coordinates = Coordinate(lat=(90, -90, -1.), lon=(-180, 180, 2.), order=['lat', 'lon'])